kazel04/ID-Website-1-/README.md

 ## Credits

 ### Content
-- The text for section Y was copied from the [Wikipedia article Z](https://en.wikipedia.org/wiki/Z) a
+- The text and images are all from the developer himself
+- Animations and form are improved upon and modified from open source code from Codepen

 ### Media
-- The photos used in this site were obtained from ...
+- The assets used such as the heart notch and triangles were created from Adobe XD.

 ### Acknowledgements